zuozhenggh/learning-library/oic-integration-library/core-competencies/get-started-oic/create-flow/create-flow.md

 ## Task 3: Add the ADW invoke activity
 Add the Oracle Autonomous Data Warehouse Adapter invoke to the integration canvas.

-1. Hover you cursor over the outgoing arrow of *downloadSalesOrders* activity in the integration canvas to display the **+** sign.
+1. Hover your cursor over the outgoing arrow of *downloadSalesOrders* activity in the integration canvas to display the **+** sign.
 Click the **+** sign and select the ADW connection created in the previous lab.

     ![Add ADW Connection](images/add-adw-connection.png)